 The emotional difficulties that follow a bad accident can be as debilitating as physical harm.
 Conditions like post-traumatic stress disorder (PTSD) can require years of therapy and may even impact your ability to work.

-Compensation for losses that cannot be easily measured in financial terms is known as noneconomic damages, or “pain and suffering” damages.
-Because there are no medical bills, wage slips, or other such direct indicators of how much this compensation should amount to, the subjective judgment of the court plays a major role in calculating them.
+Compensation for losses that cannot be easily measured in financial terms is known as non-economic damages, or “pain and suffering” damages.
+Because there are no medical bills, wage slips, or other such direct indicators of how much this compensation should amount to, the subjective judgment of the court plays a major role in calculating it.

 Workers’ compensation is designed to protect employees from unexpected injuries in the workplace.
 If you sustain a work-related injury or illness, workers’ compensation should cover a percentage of your lost earnings and your medical bills.